aidenlab/JuicerTools/README.md

 * Set the main class by clicking the little `...` button next to the text box for main class

-        MainWindow.java is the main method class for the visualization/GUI portion of the software.
-        HiCTools.java is the main method class for the analysis/CLT portion.
+        MainWindow.java is the main method class for the visualization/GUI portion of the software. juicebox.HiCTools.java is the main method class for the analysis/CLT portion.

 * For the GUI under VM Options: